twinanda/ml-cookbook/slurm/hf-accelerate/README.md

 ### Setup the environment

-Execute the setup script with `bash setup.sh`.
+Execute the setup script with `source setup.sh`.
 It will create a Python virtual environment, install the necessary dependencies as well as download Python script and `accelerate` config for running multinode training with FSDP (`fsdp_config.yaml`).

 ### [Optional] Examine the `sbatch` script